Even a Replica Can Fall in Love: Manga

 A manga adaptation illustrated by Momose Hanada began serialization in ASCII Media Works' Dengeki Maoh magazine on April 26, 2023.
-The manga's chapters have been compiled into four tankōbon volumes as of August 2025.
+The manga's chapters have been compiled into six tankōbon volumes as of May 2026.
+The manga is set to end with the release of its seventh volume in October 2026.

 The manga adaptation is published digitally in English on Kadokawa's BookWalker website.
 During their panel at Anime Expo 2025, Yen Press announced that they had also licensed the manga adaptation for English publication.